-Ref: Exhibit B1, Tab 5, page 2 EB-2005-0550 Decision and Order, page 3
+Ref: Exhibit B1, Tab 5, page 2 EB-2005-0550 Decision and Order, page 3 a) Please fill in the empty cells in the table below.

 We require additional information about the capacity and utilization of the Dawn-Trafalgar transmission system.